Somatic Therapy in Toronto

 • Emotional overwhelm or burnout

 Each session is tailored to your comfort, pace, and therapeutic goals.
-My integrative approach blends Somatic Therapy, EMDR, and IFS to meet you where you are.
+My integrative approach blends somatic therapy, EMDR, and IFS to meet you where you are.

-Assessment & Safety Building
+Assessment and Safety Building

 We begin by exploring your goals and symptoms while developing grounding techniques to ensure you feel safe and supported.